Personal Protective Equipment

 These masks and respirators should not be used for general protection against COVID-19 in the workplace, as they are prioritized for health care workers and COVID related research and are in very limited supply.

-Medical experts say that it’s not necessary for you to wear gloves to prevent the spread of the virus that causes COVID-19.
+Medical experts say that it’s not necessary for you to wear gloves to prevent the spread of COVID-19.
 Other measures, such as physical distancing and good hygiene practices, are more effective in preventing the risk of transmission.

 Units or supervisors may choose to incorporate the use of gloves in their safe work plan, in combination with other control measures.
-Gloves may be considered as an additional protective measure in circumstances where employees are touching items in common areas, particularly materials with which other workers have or will come into contact with and/or for the use of sensitive equipment that cannot easily be cleaned.
+Gloves may be considered as an additional protective measure in circumstances where employees are touching items in common areas, particularly materials that other workers have or will come into contact with and/or for the usage of sensitive equipment that cannot easily be cleaned.

 If gloves are incorporated in the safe work plan, supervisors must ensure that employees are using them in accordance with the manufacturer’s instructions and good hygiene practices.
 This includes: